snithehacker/OFI-Predictive-Delivery-Optimizer/README.md

   🚀 **How to Run Locally**

-1️⃣ change from main branch to revised_code branch Clone the Repository git clone https://github.com/snitehacker/OFI-Predictive-Delivery-Optimizer.git cd OFI-Predictive-Delivery-Optimizer
+1️⃣ change from main branch to revised_code branch.
+Clone the Repository
+git clone https://github.com/snitehacker/OFI-Predictive-Delivery-Optimizer.git
+cd OFI-Predictive-Delivery-Optimizer